 Prime Before You Caulk

 When it comes to wood (or wood-based materials like hardboard), primer sticks better than caulk and provides a great adhesion surface for caulk.
-So if caulking is part of an exterior painting project, it’s best to prime before you caulk.
+So if your exterior painting project includes caulking, prime the surface before you caulk.
 Work the primer into gaps, but don’t try to fill them with primer.
-Here’s how to make exterior caulks last longer.
+Here’s how to make exterior caulk last longer.

 Get a Perfect Bead on Concrete

 On horizontal concrete, you can skip the tooling mess and get a perfect bead by using a self-leveling polyurethane sealant.
 Just insert backer rod and inject the syrupy sealant.
-Resist the urge to tool the caulk; it will slowly level out and form a neat seal.
+Resist the urge to tool the caulk; it slowly levels out and forms a neat seal.
 Be sure the backer rod completely seals the crack.
-If the caulk seeps past the rod, you’ll get an ugly sinkhole and a weaker seal, and you’ll waste expensive caulk (this specialty caulk will cost you about $8 for a 10-oz. tube).
+If the caulk seeps past the rod, you’ll get an ugly sinkhole, a weaker seal and you’ll waste expensive caulk (this specialty caulk will cost you $8 or more for a 10-oz. tube).

 Seal a Driveway

 An asphalt driveway can last almost 30 years.
-But you can’t achieve that long life span unless the driveway was installed properly and you perform regular maintenance, like annually filling cracks and applying sealer when needed.
+But you can’t achieve that long life span without proper installation and regular maintenance, like annually filling cracks and applying sealer when needed.
 Here you’ll learn how to clean and prepare the driveway so you get the longest life and best protection from driveway sealer.

-A spar finish is almost exactly like the interior polyurethane finishes we’re all familiar with.
+A spar finish looks and behaves almost exactly like the familiar interior polyurethane finishes.
 It forms a shiny coating that protects the wood while accentuating the color and grain.
-The application is the same as with interior polyurethane too.
-The big difference between spar and interior poly is that spar stands up to exterior conditions.
-It’s more elastic, so it’s less likely to crack as wood shrinks and swells from moisture changes.
-It also protects wood from UV sunlight damage.
-Originally developed for boats, spar finishes are now used mostly for outdoor furniture and entry doors.
+Apply it the same way you would interior polyurethane, too.
+The big advantage spar holds over interior poly is that spar stands up to exterior conditions.
+Its more elastic composition resists cracking as wood shrinks and swells from moisture changes.
+It also protects wood from sunlight’s damaging UV rays.
+Originally developed for boats, spar finishes now appear mostly on outdoor furniture and entry doors.